greentic-ai/greentic-oauth/README.md

 Set `TELEMETRY_EXPORT=json-stdout` during local development to stream structured logs containing `service.name=greentic-oauth-broker`, `service.environment`, and the default tenant/team context.

+## Releases & Publishing

+Crate versions are taken directly from each `Cargo.toml`.
+When you push to `master`, the CI pipeline inspects all crates via `cargo metadata`:

+- If a crate’s manifest changed and no tag exists yet, a tag `<crate-name>-v<semver>` is created and pushed automatically.
+- The publish workflow runs after lint/build/test, using `katyo/publish-crates@v2` to publish every crate whose version bumped.
+The step is idempotent and succeeds even when a version is already on crates.io.
+- For single-crate repos the tag format collapses to `<repo-name>-v<semver>`, matching the crate name.

+Trigger the workflow manually via “Run workflow” if you need to republish; an existing version simply results in a no-op.

 ## Provider Onboarding Guide

 1. **Register credentials** with the upstream provider and obtain client IDs/secrets.